MrMaximo/USB_VLC_Receiver/README.md

 # USB_VLC_Receiver
-Development of a prototype of a VLC receiver for scientific initiation to which I belong.
+Development of a prototype of a VLC receiver.